-If you are looking for an easy family dinner, this gluten free tuna casserole recipe is really good!
-You can make this recipe with pasta or rice.
-I created this tuna noodle recipe with cheese because cheese adds so much extra creaminess!
+If you want an easy family dinner, this gluten free tuna casserole recipe is really good!
+It has a creamy sauce and tons of flavor.
+I created this tuna noodle recipe with cheese because cheese adds so much extra creaminess, but I included a dairy-free option!

 - You can make this tuna noodle casserole ahead to save time.

-- Gluten free pasta - I used Jovial gluten free shell shaped pasta.
-Any shape pasta is okay.
+- Gluten Free Pasta - I used Jovial gluten-free shell-shaped pasta.
+Any shape of pasta is okay.
+I haven't tested this recipe with legume pasta brands.

-- Goat cheese - I use plain goat cheese but cream cheese also works really well to make this creamy gluten free tuna fish casserole.
+- Goat Cheese - I use plain goat cheese, but regular cream cheese also works well to make this creamy gluten free tuna fish casserole.

-- Cream of chicken soup - I love cream of chicken soup and used this instead of cream of mushroom because I added a lot of mushrooms to my recipe.
+- Cream of Chicken Soup - I love cream of chicken soup and used this instead of cream of mushroom because I added a lot of mushrooms to my recipe.
 You can use either one.
 There are only two brands of gluten free cream soups that I know of.
-Walmart Great Value and Pacific companies are the two who make gluten free cream of chicken and gluten free cream of mushroom soups.
+Walmart Great Value and Pacific Companies are the two who make gluten free cream of chicken and gluten free cream of mushroom soups.
+Campbells just released their own gluten free versions as well.

 - Vegetables - I included both onions and sliced cremini mushrooms.
-You can use any type of mushroom and you can definitely add other vegetables.
-Some good options are peas, diced carrots, and caulilflower.
+You can use any mushroom, and you can definitely add other vegetables.
+Some good options are peas, diced carrots, and cauliflower.

 I have tons of delicious easy gluten free dinner recipes on the blog.
 Give this easy One Pot Gluten Free Italian Pasta recipe a try too!

-Start by boiling your gluten free pasta according to package directions, BUT cook it one minute less than what is recommended on the box.
+TIP: Start by cooking your gluten free pasta according to package directions, BUT cook it one minute less than what is recommended on the box.
 This will help prevent mushy pasta.

 Step 1: While the pasta is cooking, dice your onions.
 Wash and slice your mushrooms.
 Add oil to a skillet and cook the onions and mushrooms until they are softened.